rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/MetadataKey.md

 - TABLE_ROW_HOVER_COLOR - Row hover color.
 - CAN_TABLE_ROW_EXPAND - Flag to determine if a row is expandable.
 - TABLE_ROW_NAME - Name of the table row.
+- HIDE_CHART_LEGEND_NUMBER - Specifies whether to hide numbers in the chart legend component.
+- HIDE_CHART_LEGEND - Specifies whether to hide the chart legend component.